 Welcome to our home inspection guide for you intrepid Seattle home sellers.
-If this means you are already through the negotiation phase, congrats!
-If this is you doing your homework well in advance of reaching the home inspection as a seller OR buyer—EXTRA CREDIT!
+If you’re here because you are already through the negotiation phase, congrats!
+If this is you doing your homework well in advance of reaching the home inspection as a seller OR buyer—EXTRA CREDIT for you!
 We at Team Diva LOVE to keep our clients ahead of the game, so good on you.

 But aren’t home inspections so stressful?

 The truth is, home inspections can be stressful, but with a little pre-listing preparation you should be good to go to closing.
 Team Diva is a big believer of “Fix What’s Broken” BEFORE you list a home.
 The vast majority of our Diva Dwellings sail through the home inspection with flying colors.
 We alert our sellers to potential problems and get them fixed before the home goes on the market.
 (It’s part of our Diva Difference approach, to ensure that we Fix What’s Broken and Make it Pretty before listing.)

 Team Diva’s Home Inspection Guide

 First, the basics.
 A home inspection will survey everything from the roof to the foundation, to the sewer.
 The general condition of the building, sewer, signs of pests, major mechanics, and appliances all factor in.

 Do note that the buyer pays for the inspection, and it costs around $450-$1,000 dollars.